trgint/trg.hhc.autobackup/README.md

 Ensure the following 4 points:

-1. Run the task using the Windows account `.\svcSunBaK` created in [earlier](#create-a-windows-account-as-a-backup-operator-for-the-auto-backup-script).
+1. Run the task using the Windows account `.\svcSunBaK` created [earlier](#markdown-header-create-a-sunsystems-account-for-backup-operator).
 Configure the task to **run wether user is logged on or not**

     ![Creating scheduled task - General](raw/master/docs/img/scheduleScript.png "Creating scheduled task - General")